 Other Eligibility and Enrollment Policies

-About three in 10 states (15 of 51 responding) use hospital presumptive eligibility for one or more non-MAGI groups.
+Fifteen states (of 51 responding) use hospital presumptive eligibility for one or more non-MAGI groups.
 This state plan option allows states to authorize hospitals to enroll people who appear likely to be eligible for coverage, while the state processes the full Medicaid application and makes a final eligibility determination.
 Presumptive eligibility can facilitate access to coverage when individuals in need of critical services also may need extra time to collect the information needed to complete a full eligibility determination, which is required to retain ongoing services.
 Two states (AZ, NC) elect this option but have no participating hospitals.
-Additionally, Ohio noted that it adopted this option during the PHE but discontinued it due to “non-use.”
-Michigan reported having hospital presumptive eligibility in place for non-MAGI groups prior to the PHE, while California adopted hospital presumptive eligibility for seniors effective March 1, 2020.
+Ohio noted that it adopted this option during the PHE but discontinued it due to “non-use.”
 Box 3 describes state experience with presumptive eligibility using entities other than hospitals.

 Box 3: State Experience with Presumptive Eligibility for Seniors and People with Disabilities